verrio/snmpb/readme.txt

 lib/smi.c  "Allows OCTET STRING to be printable with \v, \t , \r, \n, \f"

 QWT is taken from http://qwt.sourceforge.net
-Version: 6.0.0
+Version: 6.1.0

 Modified file(s):
 qwtconfig.pri
+qwt.pro
-+ do not import the doc and examples sub-directories for space's sake
++ do not import the doc,examples,playground & admin sub-directories for space's sake

-qwtbuild.pri, "Support for QT5"
-src/qwt_painter.cpp, "Support for QT5"
-src/qwt_plot_canvas.cpp, "Support for QT5"

 --------------------------------